Artur Grottger: Biography

-Grottger was born in Ottyniowice, Eastern Galicia (now Otynevychi, Ukraine) to Jan Józef Grottger, a Polish officer or German origin commanding the Uhlans' Regiment called Warszawskie Dzieci (the Warsaw Children) during the failed November Uprising against the Russians (1831); an amateur artist himself, with many areas of passion.
+Grottger was born in Ottyniowice, Eastern Galicia (now Otynevychi, Ukraine) to Jan Józef Grottger, a Polish officer of German origin commanding the Uhlans' Regiment called Warszawskie Dzieci (the Warsaw Children) during the failed November Uprising against the Russians (1831); an amateur artist himself, with many areas of passion.

 At age 11, Artur Grottger was sent from a quiet estate to study painting in Lwów under the apprenticeship of Jan Kanty Maszkowski (1848–1852), (together with Stanisław Tarnowski) and (briefly) Juliusz Kossak.
 In 1852 he embarked on a journey to Kraków (then in the Austrian Partition) to attend classes at the Jan Matejko Academy of Fine Arts.
 He studied under Władysław Łuszczkiewicz and Wojciech Kornel Stattler.
-In 1855–1858 he went to the Academy in Vienna and studied under Karl von Blaas and Christian Ruben.
+In 1855–1858 he went to the academy in Vienna and studied under Karl von Blaas and Christian Ruben.
 While in Austria, he travelled to Munich, Venice and to Hungary, where he met his biggest future sponsor and benefactor, Count Aleksander Pappenheim.
 He returned to Poland in 1865 upon the collapse of the January Uprising.

 For a time, Grottger moved between the estates of Polish art lovers in Podolia, among others in Manor House of Stanisław Tarnowski in Śniatynka, there he painted numerous paintings for the cycle Lithuania.
 In 1866 he met his fiancée Wanda Monné, a young Polish patriot; and spent a lot of time at her house.
 However, he also developed tuberculosis.
 In 1867 he went to Paris hoping to make more money; visited Hôtel Lambert, and met with Jean-Léon Gérôme.
 His illness was getting worse and worse.
 He went to a sanatorium at Amélie-les-Bains-Palalda in the Pyrénées, where he died on 13 December 1867.
 His body was brought back to Poland by his fiancée and buried at the Lwów Cemetery on 4 July 1868.